cmdcolin/ammunition/README.md

 ## News organizations

-Coverage by news organizations was heavily disproportionately Trump, giving him 1.4 million references to 600 thousand Clinton references
+Coverage by news organizations of the electron was heavily disproportionately Trump, giving him 1.4 million references to 0.6 million Clinton references http://television.gdeltproject.org/cgi-bin/iatv_campaign2016/iatv_campaign2016

 They even often let him speak on air much more than Hillary